Is your gut making you gain weight and making you increasingly sick?

 Eat An Anti Inflammatory Diet consisting of lean proteins, good fats from nuts, seeds, oily fish, avocadoes, coconut oil, loads of fresh vegetables with fruit and lots of healing herbs and spices like garlic, turmeric, coriander, parsley, and oregano.

 We are basically one big pile of microbes encased by a sack of skin, with bones and skeleton and our obsession with hygiene and cleaning is linked to impacting our microbial population internally.

 With this in mind perhaps the 10-second rule should apply to dropped food, and we should be ordering a side of soil with our greens!

-PS If you are GAINING WEIGHT AND ARE TIRED AND EXHAUSTED all the time and you have had enough of feeling this way then contact me now and take me up on my free initial consultation with me or my team so we can help get you back on track once and for all.
+PS If you are GAINING WEIGHT AND ARE TIRED AND EXHAUSTED all the time and you have had enough of feeling this way then contact me now and take my team up on their free initial consultation so we can help get you back on track once and for all.

 Remember to share this post with your peeps.
 It makes my day when you do.